Donor Embryo Program

 Step 1: Consultation

-If new to Reproductive Care Center, patients will need to have an initial patient consultation with a physician.
-This is the patient’s opportunity to review their medical history with the doctor and to determine if they are medically a good candidate for the donor embryo program.
-Established patients will need to schedule a follow up with their doctor to discuss embryo adoption.
+If new to Reproductive Care Center, patients will need to have an initial patient consultation with a Reproductive Care Center provider.
+This is the patient’s opportunity to review their medical history and to determine if they are medically a good candidate for the donor embryo program.
+Established patients will need to schedule a follow up to discuss embryo adoption.
 Patients also need to have a consultation with a staff member from the billing department to discuss financing the medical and screening aspects of their donor embryo cycle.

 Step 2: Screening